g-nm/Web-Fundamentals/6.ButtonsandLinks/Links/readme.md

 ### Javascript considerations on links

--  A link has a default behavior of shifting the user's focus to a new page or content, to prevent this default behavior the function **preventDefault()**
+-  A link has a default behavior of shifting the user's focus to a new page or content, to prevent this default behavior use the function **preventDefault()**

 ```JS
 const jumpLinks = document.querySelectorAll("a[href^='#']");